Skip to main content

 • This trigger activates when any call to your selected assistant completes

-Step 2: Configure Assistant and Webhook
+Step 2: Configure Assistant and Load Data

 1. Select the assistant you want to automate